tldr-pages/tldr/pages/common/rar.md

 `rar a -v50M -R {{path/to/archive_name.rar}} {{path/to/file_or_directory}}`

-- Archive with password protected:
+- Password protect the resulting archive:

 `rar a -p{{password}} {{path/to/archive_name.rar}} {{path/to/file_or_directory}}`